View Profile Page

-I have also published work on international human rights, terrorism and globalization, and state failure.
+I've also published work on international human rights, terrorism and globalization, terrorist radicalization in prisons, and state failure.

 Here are some of the courses I teach:

 JUST 204: Perspectives in Justice Studies I